-There are many reasons an organization may consider changing their registered agent.
-Perhaps the person you’ve designated as your initial registered agent has now left the company or you have chosen a person who doesn’t meet the requirements of being in the office during regular business hours.
+There are many reasons an organization may want to change a registered agent.
+Perhaps the person they have designated as your initial registered agent has now left the company or you have chosen a person who doesn’t meet the requirements of being in the office during regular business hours.
 Or, it may be that the registered agent decided that they no longer wish for their permanent address to be on record.

 It is also logical to realize that managing the aspects of being a registered agent is a lot more labor intensive than you originally thought and you’re ready to hire a registered agent service provider like DoMyLLC.

-Whatever the reason may be, changing your registered agent is a relatively easy process, but you’ll want to ensure you make the changes properly, without missing a step.
+Whatever the reason may be, to change a registered agent is a relatively easy process, but you’ll want to ensure you make the changes properly, without missing a step.
 Note that some states require that the registered agent gives consent, so be aware that you cannot appoint a person or entity without their knowledge.

 How to Change a Registered Agent